 PWID can be punished harshly.
 However, the extent of the penalties for drug offenses in Pennsylvania depends on factors that include the amount and type of drugs involved, whether a weapon was present, prior conviction, and other elements.

-Pennsylvania has held that previously accepted mandatory minimum sentences are now considered unconstitutional.
-Therefore, Pennsylvania’s PWID sentencing is based on your prior criminal history, the circumstances involved, the type of drug, the amount, and it’s overall classification.
+Pennsylvania previously accepted mandatory minimum sentences, but has now considered them unconstitutional.
+Therefore, Pennsylvania’s PWID sentencing is based on your prior criminal history, the circumstances involved, the type of drug, the amount, and its overall classification.

 - Third-degree misdemeanor– Up to one year in jail, and fines up to $2,000.